-Non-Binding Expression of Interest FAQs
+Non-Binding Expression of Interest (EOI) FAQs

 - Enbridge Gas’ contract rate customers are some of the largest consumers of natural gas in Ontario.
 These customers include such sectors as petrochemical, steel, cement, automotive manufacturing, greenhouses, large institutions, and many other sectors.